Prodis

 synthesis only when ready

-Prodis owns the correctness boundary, not just the final check.
-Intent, plan, permissions, evidence, derivation, readiness, synthesis: each step has a backend-owned contract.
+Prodis owns the execution boundary, not just the final check.
+Intent, source selection, permissions, evidence, derivation, readiness, and synthesis each have a backend-owned contract.

 § 04